Application to release the Chilean needle grass rust

 Approval was again sought from EPA, based almost entirely on the information contained in the original application.
 Due to the same export permitting difficulties and a request for additional host range testing from a submitter, the EPA approved two time extensions until April 2024.

-The original application and the EPA decision approving release of Chilean needle grass rust fungus can be found on the EPA database (2011 ERMA application ), while the 2017 application can be found on EPA's website .
+The original application and the EPA decision approving release of Chilean needle grass rust fungus can be found on the EPA database (2011 ERMA application), while the 2018 application can be found on EPA's website.

 In September 2021 permission to export the rust fungus Uromyces pencanus was granted by the Argentinian government.
 The first attempt in January 2022 to successfully import living spores into containment failed due to severe transit delays.
 However, a second attempt was successful and in December 2022 the rust culture was hand carried from Argentina into New Zealand.
-New Zealand now has the only other living culture of the rust fungus in containment.
+After the successful completion of additional host range testing, the EPA granted again the approval to realease U. pencanus as control agent for CNG in New Zealand.
+First releases will start in spring 2024.
+It will be the first time that a fungus is released as a biocontrol agent against a grass species anywhere.

 Background

-This application to release a rust fungus, Uromyces pencanus as a biocontrol agent for Chilean needle grass (CNG), or Nassella neesiana is being made by Marlborough District Council, representing the National Biocontrol Collective; a consortium of regional councils, unitary authorities and the Department of Conservation.
+The application to release a rust fungus, Uromyces pencanus as a biocontrol agent for Chilean needle grass (CNG), or Nassella neesiana was made by Marlborough District Council, representing the National Biocontrol Collective; a consortium of regional councils, unitary authorities and the Department of Conservation.
 Manaaki Whenua - Landcare Research is the science advisor on the application to the Collective.

 Chilean needle grass is an erect, tufted perennial grass from South America, which can grow up to one metre high in the absence of grazing.
 Plants form dense clumps, which exclude pasture species and are less palatable to stock, reducing farm productivity.
 Chilean needle grass seeds have sharp tips that can bore into the eyelids and pelts of animals, resulting in severe animal welfare issues.
 Managing farms to avoid Chilean needle grass damage (by destocking for the 3 month period when seeds are present for example) is a serious economic cost to affected farmers.